bryanbraun/bryanbraun.github.io/_posts/2019-09-11-web-dev-nirvana-and-why-I-needed-to-let-go-of-reactjs-to-reach-it.md

       <input type="range" min="8" max="20" value="${store.state.passwordLength}" />
     `;

+    this.element.querySelector('input')
-    this.element.querySelector('input').addEventListener('input', this.updateLength);
+        .addEventListener('input', this.updateLength);

     new CharacterCount({ id: 'character-count' }).render();
   }
 }
 ```
-Whenever the slider is moved, `updateLength` is called, which it sets `store.state.passwordLength` to the new value.
+Whenever the slider is moved, `updateLength` is called, which sets `store.state.passwordLength` to the new value.

 ***